 Bitcoin is a digital currency powered by blockchain tech and peer-to-peer validation.
 Not controlled by anyone and completely transparent, Bitcoin’s blockchain holds a record of all the transactions ever made within the network.
 It can be compared to a chain of blocks that cannot be tampered with.

 Bitcoin’s blockchain runs on the Proof of Work algorithm.
 Transactions are verified and added to the blocks by miners.
 Miners solve complex math problems and whoever gets to solve one first gets a chance to form the block and collect their reward – a predefined number of Bitcoins.
-Right now the reward is 6.25 BTC, but it used to be higher.
+Right now, after the Bitcoin Halving 2024 the reward is 3.125 BTC, but it used to be higher.
 Every 210 000 blocks the reward is halved, and it will continue to reduce until the total supply of 21 million BTC is minted.

 Today you can already use Bitcoin to pay for goods and services both online and offline, use it as an investment tool, and even as a store of value.
 Despite high volatility, in some countries – for instance, in Venezuela – it is less risky to keep your saving in BTC than in national currency.